cslab/csspin/docs/userman.rst

 Environments are generally created below ``.spin`` which is located in the project root directory.
-Spin and its plugins try hard to place everything that is generated while provisioning, building, testing etc. in the environment directory or the users cache directory to keep the source tree clean.
+Spin and its plugins try hard to place everything that is generated while provisioning, building, testing etc. in the environment directory or the users data directory to keep the source tree clean.

 **Plugins** are Python modules that leverage spin's API to do one ore more of the following: